scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 The signal is divided into segments and a spectrum is computed.
-Passing a spectrum through the Mel filter bank, followed by taking the log magnitude and a discrete cosine transform (DCT) produces the Mel cepstrum.
+Passing a spectrum through the Mel filter bank, followed by taking the log magnitude and a discrete cosine transform (DCT) produces the mel cepstrum.
 DCT extracts the signal's main information and peaks.
 For this very property, DCT is also widely used in applications such as JPEG and MPEG compressions.
 The peaks after DCT contain the gist of the audio information.
-Typically, the first 13-20 coefficients extracted from the Mel cepstrum are called the MFCCs.
+Typically, the first 13-20 coefficients extracted from the mel cepstrum are called the MFCCs.
 These hold very useful information about audio and are often used to train machine learning models.
 The process of developing these coefficients can be seen in the form of an illustration in Figure :ref:`S1Fig`.
 MFCC for a sample speech audio can be seen in Figure :ref:`mfccspeech`.